Butch Goring: Los Angeles Kings organization (1969–1980)

-Goring's final NHL season was 1984-85.
+Goring's final NHL season was in 1984–85.
 After his release by the Islanders, he played effectively for half a season with the Boston Bruins, before retiring and becoming the Bruins' head coach for a season and a half.
 After he was fired as the Bruins' coach in 1986–87, he played briefly for the Nova Scotia Oilers of the AHL before retiring for good.

 Goring retired having played 1107 games, with 375 goals and 513 assists for 888 points.
-He recorded only 102 penalty minutes, the lowest total in NHL history for a player appearing in more than a thousand games.
-He was a very effective penalty-killer throughout his career as he finished in the top ten for short-handed goals nine seasons in his career amassing a career total of 40 short-handed goals, the fifth most of all-time.
+He recorded only 102 penalty minutes, the lowest total in NHL history for a player appearing in more than a 1,000 games.
+He was a very effective penalty-killer throughout his career as he finished in the top 10 for short-handed goals nine seasons in his career amassing a career total of 40 short-handed goals, the fifth most of all-time.

 Legacy

 Goring was most recognizable on the ice for the Sven Tumba-endorsed Spaps brand helmet that he had worn since childhood and continued to wear throughout his entire professional career.
-He also developed a reputation for perhaps the poorest fashion sense in the league.
-In the 1970s, on a road trip with the Kings, a burglar broke into his hotel room and stole everything that belonged to his roommate but left all of Goring's clothes hanging in the closet untouched.

-Former Islanders' teammate Mike Bossy stated on a 2010 episode of Off the Record with Michael Landsberg that Goring is quite likely the originator of the NHL's tradition of growing a beard in the Stanley Cup playoffs, commonly called a "playoff beard".
+Former Islanders' teammate Mike Bossy stated in a 2010 episode of Off the Record with Michael Landsberg that Goring is quite likely the originator of the NHL's tradition of growing a beard in the Stanley Cup playoffs, commonly called a "playoff beard".
 Other former Islanders, including Dave Lewis and Clark Gillies, point to the tradition starting in the mid-1970s, before Goring's time with the team, although Goring certainly participated in the tradition once he joined the Islanders.

-Goring's No. 91 was retired by the Islanders on February 29, 2020, ahead of a game against the Boston Bruins.
+Goring's number 91 was retired by the Islanders on February 29, 2020, ahead of a game against the Boston Bruins.